FaridAkhundov/SALAM1BOT/replit.md

 **THUMBNAIL EMBEDDING FINAL (2025-08-19):** Implemented final thumbnail embedding system that embeds thumbnails directly into MP3 files.
 Users can download music files to their devices and thumbnails will be preserved in music players.
 Uses FFmpeg with ID3v2.3 compatibility and WebP-to-JPEG conversion.

+**DEVICE COMPATIBILITY ENHANCED (2025-08-19):** Enhanced thumbnail embedding for maximum device compatibility.
+Thumbnails are resized to 300x300, converted to JPEG format, and embedded using both ID3v1 and ID3v2.3 tags with MJPEG codec.
+This ensures thumbnails display correctly on all phones and music players.

 **CODE OPTIMIZATION (2025-08-18):** Cleaned and optimized codebase by removing unused parameters, excessive logging, redundant error handling, and non-functional features.
 Streamlined download and search processes while maintaining core functionality.

 **ENHANCED (2025-08-17):** Added unlimited multitasking - users can now send 50+ downloads simultaneously.
 Improved session management messages in Azerbaijani for expired search results.